qir-alliance/pyqir/examples/generator/README.md

 - **Bell pair example**: <br/>
-  This examples consists of a [single file](https://github.com/qir-alliance/pyqir/tree/main/examples/generator/bell_pair.py), and does not require any additional installation besides the `pyqir_generator` package itself.
+  This examples consists of a [single file](https://github.com/qir-alliance/pyqir/tree/main/examples/generator/bell_pair.py), and does not require any additional installation besides the `pyqir-generator` package itself.
 Please be aware that the PyQIR API is not intended to directly express quantum applications; its purpose is to be easily usable for *compiler and frontend developers* rather than *application developers* - as evidenced,